-However, to ensure that application of a DMIS to Aurora Energy has been considered, a consultation process has been initiated on the development of a proposed DMIS to apply 2012-13 to 2016-17 regulatory control period.
-This is intended to be similar in substance and form to DMIS developed for other Australian jurisdictions.
+A consultation process has been initiated on the development of a proposed DMIS to apply to CitiPower, Powercor, Jemena, SP AusNet and United Energy for the 2011-15 regulatory control period, to ensure consideration of its application to the Victorian DNSPs.
+Notably, earlier this year the AER published demand management incentive schemes to apply to DNSPs in NSW, ACT, South Australia and Queensland.
+The proposed scheme for Victoria is essentially the same as that developed for Queensland and South Australia.
 In developing a DMIS for each of the above jurisdictions, the AER consulted extensively with stakeholders in accordance with the public consultation requirements in the NER.
-As with the proposed Tasmanian DMIS, a proposed DMIS and accompanying explanatory statement for each jurisdiction were released publicly for comment prior to the finalisation and publication of the schemes for those jurisdictions.

-The proposed DMIS for Aurora Energy is based on the DMIS developed for South Australia and Queensland, and Victoria.
+As with the proposed Victorian DMIS, a proposed DMIS and accompanying explanatory statement for each jurisdiction was released publicly for comment prior to the finalisation and publication of the schemes for those jurisdictions.
+Copies of the consultation documents for the NSW, ACT, South Australia and Queensland schemes, and the submissions, are available on the AER's website.